 Oxygen sensors on late model vehicles should last 100,000 to 150,000 miles under normal driving and operating conditions (which does NOT include an engine that burns oil, or vehicles that have been under water!).
 The oxygen sensor is a key sensor that can hurt fuel economy if it is getting old or has failed.
 One EPA study found that up to 70% of high mileage vehicles that fail an emissions test need a new O2 sensor.

-So does that mean the oxygen sensors should be replaced as part of a tune-up?
-Not unless they are defective or are acting very sluggish.
+Does this mean O2 sensors should be replaced for preventive maintenance or as part of a high mileage major tune-up?
+Not unless they are defective or sluggish (slow to respond to rapid changes in the air/fuel mixture).
 Oxygen sensor performance can be verified with a scan tool, and a bad oxygen sensor will usually set a fault code and turn on the Check Engine Light, but not always.
 If an oxygen sensor fails or is getting sluggish, it will usually cause the engine to run rich.
 This causes an increase in fuel consumption and emissions.
 It usually does not hurt performance or cause other driveability issues.

 Oxygen sensors are expensive to replace.
 They typically cost $35 to $70 each, and some may cost upwards of $200 or more depending on the application.
+Air/Fuel sensors (basically a more sophisticated type of oxygen sensor) are even more expensive to replace.
 In addition, V6 and V8 engines have one oxygen sensor for each cylinder bank, and some have two.
 There are also one or more oxygen sensors in the exhaust system to monitor the catalytic converter(s).
-So oxygen sensors are not something you want to replace unless it is absolutely necessary.
+So oxygen sensors should NOT be replaced unless there is a valid reason to do so (like poor fuel economy or an emissions problem).

-Some manufacturers do recommend replacing oxygen sensors for preventive maintenance, however.
+Some manufacturers do recommend replacing high mileage oxygen sensors for preventive maintenance.
 The recommended replacement interval for unheated 1 or 2 wire wire O2 sensors on 1976 through early 1990s applications is 30,000 to 50,000 miles.
 Heated 3 and 4-wire O2 sensors on mid-1980s through mid-1990s applications should be changed every 60,000 miles.
-And on OBD II equipped vehicles (all 1996 and newer), some recommended replacing the oxygen sensors at 100,000 mile intervals.
+And on OBD II equipped vehicles (all 1996 and newer), some recommended replacing the oxygen sensors at 100,000 miles to restore like0new performance.
+Even so, as long as the original sensors are still working properly, there is no need to replace them.

 CLEANING FUEL INJECTORS

-The spark plug replacedment interval on most late model engines with platinum or iridium spark plugs is 100,000 miles.
-But that does not mean the engine requires no maintenance whatsoever for 100,000 miles.
+The spark plug replacement interval on most late model engines with platinum or iridium spark plugs is 100,000 miles.
+But that does not mean the engine requires no maintenance whatsoever for 100,000 miles, or that the original spark plugs will go the distance.

 Today's 100,000 mile tune-up interval also skirts around the issue of fuel filter and air filter replacement.
-A number of new cars and trucks now have "lifetime" fuel filters, most of which are located inside the fuel tank with the electric fuel pump.
-Such a filter might go 100,000 miles.
-Then again, it might not.
-A couple of tanks of bad gas or some corrosion caused by accumulated moisture can cut short the life of any filter, even a so-called lifetime filter.
-Sooner or later even a lifetime fuel filter will have to be replaced.
+A number of new cars and trucks now have "lifetime" fuel filters, most of which are located inside the fuel tank with the electric fuel pump module assembly.
+These filters should last upwards of 100,000 miles -- unless the fuel tank becomes contaminated with dirt, sediment or rust.

-As for air filters, the service life depends more on environmental factors rather than time or mileage.
+The service life of an air filter depends more on environmental factors and exposure to dust and dirt than it does time or mileage.
 If a vehicle is driven on gravel roads, filter life may only be a few months or few thousand miles.

 Many vehicles also have a cabin air filter for the passenger compartment.
-This also needs to be replaced at specific intervals (see your owners manual for the location and recommended service interval).
+This filter also needs to be replaced at specific intervals (see your owners manual for the location and recommended service interval).
+The recommended replacement interval for cabin air filters typically ranges from one to two years, or 15,000 to 30,000 miles.